Premiere Creative’s Approach to Influencer Marketing

 It feels like there’s a new white paper about Influencer Marketing services getting thrown around on the internet every 20 minutes.
 As a discipline and profession, marketing is absolutely rife with buzzwords that swell in their frequency of use before dying out and being replaced.
 A lot of people in the industry believe that Influencer Marketing falls into that category.
 At Premiere Creative, we’ve worked with eCommerce clients over a broad swath of industries to explore all possible channels for driving revenues.
 We began dipping our toes into the world of influencer marketing a few years ago with one simple question in mind: is this fun new form of marketing a true and reliable method for driving client growth online?
 Or is it just a flashy new toy that provides dubious value and will eventually die out?

 Several years and many successful influencer marketing initiatives later, we are happy to say influencer marketing is no joke.
 We have leveraged the power of influential individuals on Instagram, Facebook, and other social media channels to drive brand awareness, social platform growth, and gross revenues for online eCommerce clients.
 But before we go into our Influencer Marketing philosophy and best practices, it’s important to put the practice of influencer marketing in context.
 What exactly is influencer marketing?
 When is it beneficial?
 For whom does influencer marketing make sense, and what are the key success metrics?
 Read on to understand more.

 Understanding Influencer Marketing in 2019: A Snapshot

 Influencer marketing is any effort on behalf of a client to leverage an influential person’s audience online.
 It uses top content creators – who specialize in a specific niche and have cultivated a specific audience – to help brands build awareness, increase traffic, and drive sales online.
 It is essentially an effort to leverage popular content creators and reach their audience.
 Influencers come in all shapes and sizes.
-From Twitch – the video game streaming platform – to Instagram, Twitter, Reddit, and everywhere else where people congregate online, content creators with large audiences hold sway.
+From Twitch – the video game streaming platform – to Instagram, Twitter, LinkedIn, Reddit, and everywhere else where people congregate online, content creators with large audiences hold sway.
 And brands are starting to notice.